Have you ever scrolled through your Instagram feed and seen an image that makes you stop in your tracks?

 - They are consistent in the style and color palette of their pictures.

 - And, most of all, they are consistent in only posting the best images they can.

 So if you can just keep things consistent across all parts of your Instagram account, I guarantee you will see growth.

 It may sound boring, but with this type of consistent posting you can find a pocket of great followers that love your niche.

 Also, remember to not discouraged–in the case of Instagram, slow and steady wins the race!
 Even if the experts say it can be done overnight, they are the exception, not the rule.

 In fact, you may want to perform an Instagram audit of your current content, to see how you can refine your content strategy.

 Whether your niche be photos of tech, landscapes, graffiti, or food, there is an audience out there for it on Instagram.
 And by keeping everything consistent, you will not only attract but delight those people.

-If you are still not sure where to begin with your Instagram for business account, we have a ton of FREE templates for you to get started with!
+If you are still not sure where to begin, we have a ton of FREE Instagram templates for you to get started with!

 Or I recommend reading some of the articles that we have created about social media graphics like: